bekaheni/Backup-Status/DEPLOYMENT.md

     *   Gunicorn/Application logs (via systemd): `sudo journalctl -u backup_status`.
     *   Flask application's own logging (if configured to write to files, check `app.py`).
 *   **`FLASK_ENV=production`**: For production, Flask disables the interactive debugger and uses more performant settings.
-*   **Database**: The `instance/backup_status.db` SQLite file will be created/used within the project directory.
+*   **Database**: The `instance/backup_status.db` SQLite file will be created/used within the project directory (e.g., `/var/www/backup-status/instance/backup_status.db`).
 Ensure the Gunicorn process has write permissions to the `instance` directory and the database file if it needs to create or modify it.
 *   **APScheduler**: The `APScheduler` is configured to run within the Flask app process.
 When Gunicorn runs with multiple workers, be mindful of how schedulers behave.
 For simple tasks like this, it's often fine, but for critical or resource-intensive scheduled tasks, a separate worker process or a dedicated scheduling system (like Celery with a message broker, or cron) might be considered in more complex applications.
 Given your current setup, it should run in one of the Gunicorn worker processes.

 ---